Emiliandro/Emiliandro/README.md

 ### Hi there 👋

-I'm Emiliandro Firmino, I'm a B. Tech in Digital Games and working as a Mobile Developer since end of 2018.
+I'm a Brazilian mobile developer, nowadays working as a software developer.
+My main area of research is the Android Operating System.
+I graduate in Digital Game Development with experience as a client side game programmer with Unity3D, my previous jobs include full stack developer and internet of vehicles developer.

 ##  🌱 I’m currently learning ...

-Machine learning and Big Data while while I specialize in Data Science at the State University of Amazonas
+* Software engineering management

+* Django

+* Leadership

 ## 🔭 I’m currently working on ...